Spectra

 The determined heliocentric radial velocity of the spectrum - in km/s.
 By default, the FITS keyword TODO will be looked at.
 TODO

-target_name(required=False, type=char, max_limit=150)
+target_name(required=False, type=string, max_limit=150)

 The preferred target name of the spectrum as a string.
 By default, the FITS keyword OBJECT will be looked at.